✨ We're excited to announce we've raised a €5M Seed led by EQT Ventures

 Once enrolled, your employer will calculate your pension contributions based on your ‘qualifying earnings,’ i.e., an amount over £6,240 at each pay period.

-This means that on some paydays, you might earn enough to make pension contributions, while on some days, your earnings may be lower, and you won’t be able to make any contributions.
+This means that on some paydays, you might earn enough to make pension contributions; on other days, your earnings may be lower, and you won’t be able to make any contributions.

 As per the UK auto-enrolment law, your employer must assess your eligibility when you join their organisation.

-If you’re not auto-enrolled because you didn’t meet the eligibility criteria, your employer has to assess your eligibility every pay period (i.e., weekly or monthly, depending on your job) till your earnings increase to above £10,000 a year.
+Suppose you’re not auto-enrolled because you didn’t meet the eligibility criteria.
+In that case, your employer has to assess your eligibility every pay period (i.e., weekly or monthly, depending on your job) till your earnings increase above £10,000 a year.

 Similarly, if you were under 22 when you joined the company and weren’t added to a workplace pension scheme, your employer will automatically add you to one when your age increases.